-Our program is designed to prepare fellows for a career in academic medicine.
-We provide 12 months of protected time devoted to research.
+Our program recognizes that a robust research experience is important for professional development.
+We provide 54 weeks of protected time devoted to research.
 Our fellows work closely with members of the Vermont Lung Center which is the research section of our Division.
 The faculty prides itself on outstanding academic achievements and mentoring.
 Interested fellows have the opportunity to continue their research during a 4th year of training that may be supported by our T32 training grant in lung biology.

 If you would like more detailed information about our fellowship program, please download our Fellowship Training Program Handbook.
 The handbook is given to each of our fellows at the start of their fellowship.